Elmira Abdrazakova: Personal life

 Born to a Tatar father Rafail Abdrazakov and Russian mother Olga Pshenichnikova, Elmira was raised in Mezhdurechensk, Kemerovo Oblast.
+Abdrazakova, was invited to assist in the first Miss Central African Republic edition on 9 December 2018 with the Wagner Group.

 Miss Russia 2013

 Abdrazakova was crowned Miss Russia 2013 at the 21st edition of Miss Russia beauty pageant, held at the Concert Hall Barvikha Luxury Village in Moscow on 2 March 2013.
 She is 5 ft.
 9 ins.
 (1.75 m) tall.
 The Miss Russia 2013 final ceremony was televised on the NTV channel on 8 March 2013.
 The ceremony started with the hit song "Christmas Tree".
 She was an official representative of Russia at the world's two most prestigious beauty contests, Miss Universe and Miss World.

 She was of a victim of racial abuse due to her Tatar background.
 She closed her social network accounts after repeated abuse by trolls.

 Miss World 2013

 Elmira represented Russia at the Miss World 2013 pageant, held in Bali, Indonesia on 9 September 2013.
 She failed to place in the Top 20.